Copyright ©2019 Church Greenwich | Design by Mike Leader

 How can churches get involved?

 This is an ecumenical project supported by the churches of Greenwich.
-The venues are fixed for 2016.
+The venues are fixed for 2019/2020.
 Volunteers from church communities are always welcome.
-Anyone interested in volunteering should contact their own Minister or Church Leader in the first instance.
+Anyone interested in volunteering should contact their own Minister or Church Leader in the first instance and then fill out the application form on our web site -

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me...”